RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation-continued.md

 ![Installation Provisioned]({% image_path installation-provisioned.png %}){:width="600px"}

-Congratulations, you just provisioned an RHPAM environment on Openshift 4!
+Congratulations, you just provisioned an RHPAM environment on OpenShift 4!
 On the next step, let's validate the installation and test the environment.